 Air Bike: Blast Belly-Fat Blasting With a Circuit Workout

 Geoffrey McBride, head trainer of EverybodyFights in New York, loves using an air bike to condition his fighters.
-For maximum midsection toning, he suggests combining bike intervals with high-intensity floor exercises to tone your core and blast calories like crazy.
+For maximum midsection toning, he suggests combining bike intervals with high-intensity floor exercises to tone your core and blast calories.

 "Each round of this workout includes a calorie-burning interval on the bike, followed by a body-weight exercise that focuses on the belly area," he says.